 To see the link between the capital market and general economic activity, consider some initial position where the market value of debt and equity securities equals their respective book values.
-Now suppose there is a positive external shock that reduces the risk perceptions and/or risk aversion of equity investors that in turn reduces R(e, RR).
-(Suppose also for convenience there is no change in R(d, RR).)
+Now suppose there is a positive external shock that reduces the risk aversion of equity investors that in turn reduces R(e, RR).
+(Suppose also there is no change in R(d, RR).)
 The reduction in R(e, RR) in equation (13) will drive up equity share prices above their economic book value.
-Managers of non-financial firms in this model then respond to this stock market signal by increasing their investments in risky assets such as inventories, plant, and equipment.
-Bank managers respond to their stock market signal by increasing their investment in risky loans which in turn helps finance the real investments of non-financial enterprises.
-Since the expected returns of the firm/economy, \overline{X} , are increasing at a decreasing rate by equation (8), eventually the expected rate of return on equity, X(e)/A(E) = R(e, ER), is driven down to the shock-induced required rate of return on equity R(e, RR) at which point the equity Q-ratio in (13) is again unity and market valuations equal economic book values for equity shares.
-For non-financial enterprises the resulting operating decisions to increase investment in risky assets-that in turn increases the operating risk of firms by equation (9)-causes an expansion.
-For financial enterprises such as banks the resulting decision to shift their portfolios towards risky business loans-in response to the shock induced reduction in risk perceptions and risk aversion that increases the market value of bank shares helps finance the expansion caused by the increased risky investments of non-financial enterprises.
-The opposite sequence of events would result in a flight to safety and an economic contraction4.
+Managers in this model then respond to this stock market signal by increasing their investments in risky assets such as inventories, plant, and equipment.
+Bank managers respond to their stock market signal by increasing their investment in risky loans which in turn helps finance the investments of nonfinancial enterprises.
+Since the expected returns of the firm/economy $\overline{X}$ are increasing at a decreasing rate by equation (8), eventually the expected rate of return on equity, $\overline{X}$ (e)/A(E) = R(e, ER), is driven down to the shock-induced required rate of return on equity R(e, RR) at which point the equity Q-ratio in (13) is again unity and market valuations equal economic book values for equity shares.
+For nonfinancial enterprises the resulting operating decisions to increase investment in risky assets-that in turn increases the operating risk of firms by equation (9)-causes a business cycle expansion.
+For financial enterprises such as banks the resulting decision to shift their portfolios towards risky business loans-in response to the shock induced reduction in risk aversion that increases the market value of bank shares helps finance the business cycle expansion caused by the increased risky investments of nonfinancial enterprises.
+The opposite sequence of events would result in an economic contraction.
+A negative external shock increases risk aversion and the required yield on equity driving share prices below economic book values.
+Managers in this model respond to the decline in share prices by reducing production and their investments in risky assets, which in turn causes a recession.
+The reduction in bank share prices causes a "flight to safety" as banks reduce their loans to nonfinancial enterprises and shift their portfolios towards the safe securities issued by government.4